Want to know the secret about great teams and happy workplaces?

 Once all the ideas have been captured, post them on the wall and ask the team to categorize them, again remaining silent.

-As a last round, give each team member a certain amount of tokens and ask them to vote for the highest priority items, yet again without speaking.
+As the last round, give each team member a certain amount of tokens and ask them to vote for the highest priority items, yet again without speaking.
 Read more on this technique here.

 6. Paper tables